DNnate/CISSP-Study-Resources/CISSP-Domain-1-Objectives.md

   - While monitoring is used for more than security purposes, monitoring should be tuned to ensure the org is notified about potential security incidents as soon as possible
   - If a security breach occurs, monitored systems and data become valuable from a forensics perspective; rrom the ability to derive root cause of an incident to making adjustments to minimize the chances of reoccurance
 - 1.10.8 Reporting
-  - Risk Reporting is a key task to perform at the conclusion of risk analysis (i.e. production and presentation of a summarizing report)
+  - 🔥Risk Reporting is a key task to perform at the conclusion of risk analysis (i.e. production and presentation of a summarizing report).
+Risk reporting involves the production of a risk report and a presentation of that report to the interested/relevant parties
-  - A Risk Register or Risk Log is a document that inventories all identified risks to an org or system or within an individual project
+  - 🔥A Risk Register or Risk Log is a document that inventories all identified risks to an org or system or within an individual project
     - A risk register is used to record and track the activities of risk management, including:
       - identifying risks
       - evaluating the severity of, and prioritizing those risks